emrp/emrp2018_Moers_Trashbins/README.md

 The next step is to install the library for the VL53L0X time-of-flight sensor and also the LMIC library to enable LoRaWan capabilities.
 #### 2.2.4 Installing the VL53L0X Adafruit Library
-Click on `Tools -> Manage Libraries...` and search for `VL53L0X`.
+Click on `Tools -> Manage Libraries...` and search for `VL53L0X`.\
 Choose and install the `Adafruit_VL53L0X` library by Adafruit.

 ![VL53L0X_Adafruit](https://github.com/emrp/emrp2018_Moers_Trashbins/blob/master/pictures/instruction/VL53L0X_Adafruit.jpg)
 #### 2.2.5 Installing the LMIC Library
-Click on `Tools -> Manage Libraries...` and search for `LMIC`.
+Click on `Tools -> Manage Libraries...` and search for `LMIC`.\
 Choose and install the `MCCI LoRaWAN LMIC` library by IBM, Mathis Koojiman, Terry Moore, ChaeHee Won, Frank Rose.

 ![LMIC library](https://github.com/emrp/emrp2018_Moers_Trashbins/blob/master/pictures/instruction/LMIC_LoRaWan.jpg)
 #### 2.2.5 Installing the CayeneLPP Library
 The CayenneLPP library is needed for the encoding and decoding of data to be handled by The Things Network.
 The API reference can be viewed [here](https://www.thethingsnetwork.org/docs/devices/arduino/api/cayennelpp.html).
-Click on `Tools -> Manage Libraries...` and search for `CayenneLPP`.
+Click on `Tools -> Manage Libraries...` and search for `CayenneLPP`.\
 Choose and install the `CayeneLPP` library by Electronic Cats.
 ![CayenneLPP](https://github.com/emrp/emrp2018_Moers_Trashbins/blob/master/pictures/instruction/CayenneLPP.jpg)
 ## 3. Hardware Connections
 ### 3.1 WIFI LoRA 32 (V2) Board Pinouts
 The originial pinout diagram provided by Heltec can be obtained [here](https://github.com/Heltec-Aaron-Lee/WiFi_Kit_series/blob/master/PinoutDiagram/WIFI_LoRa_32_V2.pdf).
 ![Board pinouts](https://github.com/emrp/emrp2018_Moers_Trashbins/blob/master/pictures/instruction/WIFI_LoRA_32_V2_Pinouts.jpg)The pins used by the OLED module are fixed and are taken care of by the Heltec library.\
 The pins used by the LoRa module are fixed and must be explicitly defined in the code to properly interface with the LMIC library [see section...].\
-ll the pins for the OLED and LoRa module should not be used to interface with any other external peripherals.
+The pins for the OLED and LoRa module should not be used to interface with any other external peripherals.
 ### 3.2